Welcome to NATCSS

 Incidence rates of thyroid cancer (TC) have increased substantially worldwide in the past several decades.
 In a recent project, we estimated that by 2019, thyroid cancer will be the 3rd most common cancer in women of all ages, and the second most common cancer in women under the age of 45 in the United States.
+Statistics from the Canadian Cancer Society show that thyroid cancer is now the most frequently diangosed cancer in people between the ages of 15-29 in Canada.
 The majority of these patients will live full lives after their diagnosis but they will need life-long surveillance.
 It is important that all aspects of thyroid cancer survivorship are well characterized such that appropriate tools and interventions can be developed to assist thyroid cancer survivors in the challenges that this cancer diagnosis poses.

 Your participation can vitally improve the overall health of persons with thyroid cancer, their families, and loved ones.